tomshackell/wind-power/README.md

 - It assumes the required demand is a constant 29.96 GW (the average output)
 - It simulates the system with the storage.
   - If wind power is generated in excess of the demand that extra is stored (up to the capacity of the storage)
   - If insufficient wind power is available to meet the demand then energy is drawn down from the storage as needed.
+The amount of energy stored will never go negative but instead there can be a shortfall in matching the demand if not enough energy is stored.
 - For a given amount of storage it tracks:
   - How much overbuild would be required to ensure supply always meets demand.
     - This is found using [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).
     - It assumes we can simulate overbuild by multiplying the actual historical values by a constant factor.
 This is not a perfect estimate (distribution matters), but serves as a good enough approximation for these purposes: if you built twice as many wind turbines across Europe you would get roughly twice as much power as you do today.
   - Or without any overbuild how much backup capacity would be required to ensure supply always meets demand.
-    - This is found by noting what the largest shortfall seen is when trying to draw power from the storage (i.e. when the storage is empty).
+    - This is found by noting what the largest shortfall seen is when trying to draw power from the storage.

 The results:
 ```